TritonDataCenter/rfd/rfd/0026/README.md

 specific list of IPs, so we're planning to leave it open to any networks assigned to the container.
 Is this a acceptable?

-### Can we limit the number of NFS volumes a single container can mount?
+### Should we limit the number of NFS volumes a single container can mount?

 If so: how many?